Boundary

 #2

-Models can reason but you can also reason within a prompt. which technique wins out when and why? we'll find out by adding reasoning to a chat bot that generates complex cypher/sql queries.
+Models can reason but you can also reason within a prompt.
+Which technique wins out when and why?
+We'll find out by adding reasoning to an existing movie chat agent.

 Demo CodeCode